Great Canadian Maple Syrup Heist: Origins

-Already in 2006 there was a theft of a thousand maple barrels worth about 1.3 million Canadian dollars from another warehouse that was partly the responsibility of the federation, a theft that was never solved and its damages were covered by the insurance company.
+In 2006 there was a theft of a thousand maple barrels worth about 1.3 million Canadian dollars from another warehouse that was partly the responsibility of the federation, a theft that was never solved and its damages were covered by the insurance company.
 In 2008, after two or three consecutive years of bad weather that reduced the syrup output, the strategic reservoir was emptied.

 The federation controlled about 8,000 producers and strictly policed production quotas, which drew much criticism.
 In some cases, fines for repeat offenders who violated federation quotas accumulated to amounts of CAD $500,000 and more.
 Around 2010, protests broke out that caused the federation to place guards in the territories of producers and even to confiscate entire crops from rebel producers.
-The federation, for its part, claimed that it represented the interest of the producers by guaranteeing fair prices while creating a type of insurance for fluctuations in output by maintaining the strategic syrup stock.
+The federation for its part claimed that it represented the interest of the producers by guaranteeing fair prices while creating a type of insurance for fluctuations in output by maintaining the strategic syrup stock.

-Following a particularly good year, in 2011 the federation rented for temporary use space in a warehouse located in the centre of Quebec, in Saint-Louis-de-Blandford, southeast of the city of Trois-Rivières.
+Following a particularly good year, in 2011 the federation rented temporary space in a warehouse located in the centre of Quebec, in Saint-Louis-de-Blandford, southeast of the city of Trois-Rivières.
 The security arrangements at the place were minimal, without cameras or alarm systems.